kzutronic/kzu-slider/README.md

 All props are optional, if not specified, default values will be applied.

+!
+Parallax effect is cancelled in this release due to performance and mobile issues

 **height**, can be "full" (string) or a number {500} representing height in px (default height is 500px ).
 **parallax**, _boolean_ fixed background images.
 **auto** , _boolean_ slider runs automatically, stops on mouse hover.